 - All academic documents should be copied.

-Are you planning to study in France but are confused about where to start from?
-Our Leverage Edu experts will guide you from the application to Visa process.
+Are you planning to study in France but are confused about where to start?
+Our Leverage Edu experts will guide you from the application to the Visa process.
 Call us at 1800 57 2000 and book your free 30-minute counselling session today!